-- 1. within Zone A, all sites of five units and over will be required to provide 30% of the units as affordable housing; - 2. within Zone B, all sites of 10 units or over will be required to provide 20% of the units as affordable housing.
+- 1. within Zone A, all sites of six units and over will be required to provide 30% of the units as affordable housing; - 2. within Zone B, all sites of eleven units or over will be required to provide 20% of the units as affordable housing; and - 3. within Zone C, all sites of eleven units or over will be required to provide 30% of the units as affordable housing.